Secure Secrets Distribution

 After sending a Public Key to Yubico, it is important to verify the key file received matches the one sent, and confirm it was not tampered with or replaced in transit.
 The simplest method to do so is to verify the fingerprint - this is normally done over a different communication channel then how the key was sent, like a telephone call.

 To display the fingerprint of a key, right click the key pair in the main menu and select Details

 The Details dialog will display the Fingerprint of the key pair.
 Use this value to verify that the key sent to Yubico matches the one generated.

 Importing Yubico Keys for Validation

-Encrypted files sent from Yubico will be “signed” with the Public Key for the programming station which the YubiKeys were configured on.
+Encrypted files sent from Yubico will be “signed” with the Private Key for the programming station which the YubiKeys were configured on.
 By verifying the signature of the Yubico Programming station using the Yubico Public Key, the validity of the file being sent can be confirmed.

 A new instance of OpenPGP may require the user to configure it to communicate with the Public Key storage server.
 This can be done following the steps below:

 - In Kleopatra, select the Configure Kleopatra screen (Main Menu > Settings > Configure Kleopatra)